Athira544/note-taking-app/README.md

 # note-taking-app
-Note Taking Application built using Python, Flask, and HTML.
-Allows users to easily lot down notes online, with features for adding, saving, and viewing notes on the same page.
+Note Taking Application built using Python and Flask, with HTML for the user interface.
+This application allows users to effortlessly manage their notes online.
+Users can add, edit, and delete notes, with all changes reflected in real-time on the same page.
+Identified bugs have been fixed to ensure smooth operation.
+Future plans include implementing user authentication for secure note management and adding additional features for note organization and collaboration.